Cetaurefie/influxdb-fluent-api/README.md

-# influxdb-fluent-api
+# Fluent InfluxDB Flux
-Build Flux queries using a fluid api style
+Build Flux queries using a fluent api style

+## Important
+This build is new and under active development.
+We do not recommend using this for production applications.